Dick Van Dyke: 1940–1959: Early work and Broadway debut

-Television

 Van Dyke's start in television was with WDSU-TV New Orleans Channel 6 (NBC), first as a single comedian and later as emcee of a comedy program.
 Van Dyke's first network TV appearance was with Dennis James on James' Chance of a Lifetime in 1954.
 He later appeared in two episodes of The Phil Silvers Show during its 1957–58 season.
 He also appeared early in his career on ABC's The Pat Boone Chevy Showroom and NBC's The Polly Bergen Show.
 During this time a friend from the Army was working as an executive for CBS television and recommended Van Dyke to that network.
 Out of this came a seven-year contract with the network.
 During an interview on NPR's Wait Wait...
 Don't Tell Me! program, Van Dyke said he was the anchorman for the CBS Morning Show during this period with Walter Cronkite as his newsman.

+In November 1959, Van Dyke made his Broadway debut in The Girls Against the Boys which ran at the Alvin Theatre.
+The production was a revue in two acts and featured performances from Van Dyke, Shelley Berman, Bert Lahr, Nancy Walker among many others.
+The production ran on Broadway for 16 performances from November 2 to 14, 1959.

+1960–1968: Career stardom

+Bye Bye Birdie (1960–1963)

+He played the lead role of Albert Peterson in Bye Bye Birdie, which ran from April 14, 1960, to October 7, 1961.
+Van Dyke starred alongside Chita Rivera, Barbara Doherty, and Paul Lynde.
+The production received mixed reviews from critics, such as from Brooks Atkinson of The New York Times, who praised Van Dyke as "likable" but opined, "As a production it's neither fish fowl nor good musical comedy.
+It needs work."
+Despite this, the musical won four Tony awards, including for Van Dyke, who won the Tony Award for Best Featured Actor in a Musical in 1961.

+Van Dyke began his film career by playing the role of Albert J. Peterson in the film version of Bye Bye Birdie (1963).
+Despite his unhappiness with the adaptation—its focus differed from the stage version in that the story now centered on a previously supporting character—the film was a success.
+The film starred Ann-Margret, Janet Leigh, and Maureen Stapleton with Van Dyke and Lynde reprising their roles.
+Variety wrote of Van Dyke's performance, "Van Dyke displays a showbiz knowhow far more extensive than his television outings communicate".